artdecocode/typal/README.md

 ---

-### Example

-This example will illustrate why _Typal_ is extremely useful as the tool both for plain JSDoc management and JSDoc for _Google Closure Compiler_ workflow.
+The example given below will illustrate why _Typal_ is extremely useful as the tool both for plain JSDoc management and JSDoc for _Google Closure Compiler_ workflow.

 _**<a name="naïve-approach">Naïve approach</a>**: Let's implement a transform stream that updates data using regular expressions specified in the constructor:_